 Making sure the needed logos and references are in place is important (Figure 8.).
 The cost of any material or information activity, such as a seminar organised by the project, that does not include the required references to EU and the programme, are not considered eligible and thus the project partner will not receive co-financing for these.
 An internal project meeting is not considered an information activity.
 As the absence of required references can have some rather severe (financial) consequences, be sure to use them.
 Remember to always check also the other co-financers' requirements for communication activities and follow the national rules on those issues (can also be called as publicity requirements).

-In short, the needed references are the following:
+In short, the needed reference is the following:

-1) The flag of the EU together with the textual reference 'Co-funded by the European Union'
+• The Interreg logo of the Central Baltic Programme and the flag of the EU with the textual reference 'Co-funded by the European Union' (Figure 8.).